 |Expected Start/Finish:||Mid 2018 - Mid 2019

 The Richmond-Croydon Road is part of the inland road network linking cattle properties to major freight routes on the Landsborough and Flinders highways.

-This package will seal approximately 11 kilometres of the Richmond-Croydon Road to improve productivity, resilience and safety between the Gulf Developmental Road and the Flinders Highway.
-In conjunction with Package two, a total of 15 kilometres of the Road will be sealed.
+This package will seal approximately 11km of the Richmond-Croydon Road to improve productivity, resilience and safety between the Gulf Developmental Road and the Flinders Highway.
+In conjunction with Package two, a total of 15km of the Road will be sealed.

 This project will deliver the following improvements to the cattle supply chain: